 Cut down on your unnecessary work and spend more time at home with your family

-Limit your video game and computer time to help your parents, wife, or kids at home (this goes for teenagers as well as 40+-year-olds!)
+Limit your video game and computer time to help your parents, spouse, or kids at home (this goes for teenagers as well as 40+-year-olds!)

 Plant a garden for someone